-Today’s a big day for Babel Fish: we’re thrilled to share the news that a new chapter in our school’s story begins – as our purchase of one of Cornwall’s longest-standing and highly accredited language schools, Mercator, completes.
+Today’s a big day for Babel Fish: we’re thrilled to share the news that a new chapter in our school’s story begins – as our purchase of one of Cornwall’s longest-standing language schools, Mercator, completes.

 The amalgamation of our schools is both exciting and humbling.